Where to Eat in Port Douglas 2023

 Home » Archives for Chef » Page 4

-One thing you notice quickly on arrival is that the Laos food experience won’t be like any other.
-First off, the French influence is clearly more prevalent than anywhere else in Indochina, Baguettes abound and suddenly you can get steak, chips and cheese.
-The European influence is a bonus as the Laos and other Asian … Read blog
+Food in Laos is very diverse, you’ll find Laotian food alongside western dishes in Laos.
+The French influence is clearly more prevalent than anywhere else in Indochina, baguettes abound and suddenly you can get steak, chips, and cheese.
+The European influence is a bonus as the Laotian foods and other Asian foods are still there. … Read blog